 You don’t need to chase the shiniest tool.
 But you do need to know what questions you’re trying to answer—and which technology best supports that level of insight.

-Using all 3 in hotel marketing to help define and understand success, helps augment strategy and support data driven marketing.
+Using variations of all these in hotel marketing to help define and understand success, helps augment strategy and support data driven marketing.

 Let’s make smarter hotel marketing decisions.